Email compliance best practices in the United States

 When implementing any new website analytics product, businesses should update their privacy policies to keep their customers informed.

-When implementing Instant Audiences in the United States, merchants must update their privacy policies.
+When implementing Instant in the United States, merchants must update their privacy policies.

 The following clause is our standard recommendation: